Soyio-id/soy-io-widget/README.md

 - **`consentTemplateId`**: Identifier of consent template.
 It must start with `'constpl_'`.
 - **`isSelected`**: Boolean value indicating whether the consent checkbox is selected or not.
-- **`token`**: Unique identifier for the consent.
-Contains necessary information for creation of the consent request.
+- **`jwt`**: JWT token containing necessary information for creation of the consent record.
 [Learn more](https://docs.soyio.id/docs/api/resources/create-consent-request).

 ## TypeScript